mentacity/doc/digital_ocean_lamp/process_documentation.md

 ### Create a Droplet and Reset the Root Password
 - Create a new droplet
+	- Sign in to Digital Ocean
+	- Click Droplets in the menu at the top left
+	- Click the green Create button in the top right
+	- Select Droplet
+	- From the create droplet screen choose your OS -- we are using CentOS 7
+	- Choose a size: you can use the lowest resource droplet @ 5/month
+	- Skip the rest of the options except for hostname
+	- I used cent512-base
+	- Check email for message from Digital Ocean containing root password for new server
+	- Copy the root password and IP address into a text file

 - Use SSH to login as root (use the emailed root password)
+	- ssh root@<your_server_ip_address>
 - Change the root password
+	- enter the old password
+	- enter the new password
+	- enter the new password a second time to confirm
 - Write down the root password
 - Confirm to instructor you can log in and out with the root password
 ---